Mass conservation analysis of extrusion-based 3D printing simulations based on the level-set method: Model Description

 The equations of fluid motion for the extrusion and deposition of material provide fundamental macroscopic variables such as velocity and pressure.
 Considering an isothermal and incompressible flow, the Navier-Stokes equations describe the transport of mass and momentum:

-where $\rho$ denotes density, $\mathbf{v}$ velocity, $p$ pressure, $\sigma$ the stress tensor and $\mathbf{F}_o$ the force contribution from gravity and (or) surface tension.
-A generalized stress tensor is defined as:
+where $\rho$ denotes density, $\mathbf{v}$ velocity, $p$ pressure, $\sigma$ the deviatoric stress tensor, { $\mathbf{F}_g$ the body force term from gravity and $\mathbf{F}_s$ the force due to surface tension.} A generalized stress tensor is defined as:

-here $\mu$ is the viscosity and $\mathbf{D}$ is the strain-rate tensor.
-The viscosity of the ink depends on various factors, such as the properties of the material and the processing conditions, and is characterized using rheological tests\cite{wilms_formulation_2021}.
-A Newtonian constitutive model can be used when the main objective of the model is to predict the cross-sectional shape of the strand \cite{20_Serdeczny2018_shear_thinning}.
-However, more complex models could be employed to predict the printing force \cite{20_Serdeczny2018_shear_thinning} or to include the effects of thermal conditions on the process \cite{8_bakrani_balani_investigation_2023}.
+here $\mu$ is the viscosity and $\mathbf{D}$ is the strain-rate tensor. {The viscosity of the ink is governed by its composition and microstructure, together with processing conditions such as shear rate, temperature, and printing parameters, and is characterized using rheological tests \citep{wilms_formulation_2021, BakraniBalani2025, Mishra2022}. { As reported in \cite{20_Serdeczny2018_shear_thinning}, a Newtonian model can be employed when the primary objective is to predict the cross-sectional shape of the deposited strand.
+In contrast, more complex models can be adopted to capture more complex effects, such as elasticity and yield stress, which improve the prediction of printing forces \citep{serdeczny_viscoelastic_2022}.
+In this study, a Newtonian constitutive model with viscosity $\mu =\mu_s$ is used for the single-layer simulations, and the printing materials for the multilayer simulations are modeled using the Bingham-Papanastasiou constitutive model:

+In this case $\mu =\mu_m$ and the model is parameterized by the plastic viscosity $\mu_p$, the yield stress $\tau_y$, the shear rate $\dot{\gamma}$, and the regularization parameter $m_p$.}